 The artist’s works, exhibited at London’s Freud Museum, are fraught with psychological angst

 ‘But nobody could climb through that pattern – it strangles so; I think that is why it has so many heads,’ says the narrator of Charlotte Perkins Gilman’s 1892 short story, ‘The Yellow Wall-Paper’.
-Text from Gilman’s story, along with passages from Sigmund Freud’s case studies and Franz Kafka’s Metamorphosis (1915) accompany the drawings by Ida Applebroog currently being exhibited at the Freud Museum.
+Text from Gilman’s story and passages from Sigmund Freud’s case studies and Franz Kafka’s Metamorphosis (1915) are included in the publication that accompanies the drawings by Ida Applebroog currently being exhibited at the Freud Museum.
 The American artist chose the texts herself, and we can understand why.
 The drawings – which she made in 1969–70 in San Diego’s Mercy Hospital, where, struck with severe depression, she interned herself for six weeks – are fraught with psychological angst, questioning what it is to be human.
 Of these texts, Gilman’s story bears the most direct resemblance to Applebroog’s drawings, not least for its protofeminist overtones, being about a woman’s domestic isolation as she undergoes a nervous breakdown (at the climax of which she identifies with a colony of imaginary women living within the wallpaper, trapped and trying to escape) and her subjection to her more ‘rational’ physician husband.

 Like Gilman’s wallpaper, the drawings are inhabited by amorphous, seemingly animate forms that hover between emergence and obscuration – you can’t tell if they’re coming or going.
 Scribbled in the bottom corner of one such drawing are the words this way… no that way… Come this way…. no that way… repeated over and over, aligned vertically and scrawling from the bottom of the sheet to about halfway up, continuing for ten lines until she runs out of room.
 The last four of these lines are compressed, crammed in; we are left with the impression that if it were not for the arbitrary border of the page, she’d have carried on repeating these words forever.